wallison-bruno/pokedex/README.md

 # pokedex

 Sign In

+Email: eve.holt@reqres.in
-email: eve.holt@reqres.in password: cityslicka
+Password: cityslicka